We've reviewed every pair of the best ghd straighteners to help you settle on 'The One'

 If you have thick hair, a curly hairstyle or a natural hairstyle that you’d like to smooth out every now and then, the ghd Max is undoubtedly one of the best straighteners for curly hair out there.
 With broader-than-standard plates that are double the width of other ghd models (two inches vs. the usual one inch), we were able to hold and smooth out larger sections of hair in one go.
 This significantly cut down the overall styling time.

-These generous proportions also allowed our tester's hair to be styled at a consistent 185ºC, which is a godsend for anyone who worries about having to repeatedly pass over and frazzle individual sections.
-For us, this also sets it apart from other brands’ irons that are designed for thick hair, as many rely on styling at a higher heat, which can cause damage over time.
+These generous proportions also allowed for easy styling of our tester's hair at 185ºC, a godsend for anyone who worries about having to repeatedly pass over and frazzle individual sections.
+For us, this also sets it apart from other brands’ irons that are designed for thick hair – many rely on styling at a higher heat, which is more damaging over time.

-Of course, the downside of having larger plates – which we experienced firsthand – is that they do take slightly longer to heat up than other ghd stylers.
+The downside to these larger plates – which we experienced firsthand – is that they do take slightly longer to heat up than other ghd stylers.
 That said, the time you’ll save during styling thanks to its bigger design will more than make up for it.
 We would also point out that it's harder to create curls with this tool due to the plate size, though it does create a very loose, undone wave look.
 But if your main hair straightener uses are to smooth and straighten, this is the one for you.

 See our full ghd Max hair straightener review